serenity-rs/serenity/CONTRIBUTING.md

 # Code Style

-We always follow rustfmt, and it is enforced in our CI pipeline.
+We leave the responsibility of formatting to the rustfmt tool to mitigate friction from people's opinions about formatting code in a certain way, putting more focus into functionality.
+Formatting is enforced in our CI pipeline, and pull requests won't be accepted if this is not adhered.
 Before committing your changes, always run `cargo fmt --all`.

 We have an 80 characters per line soft limit.
-In case readability would suffer and to support descriptive naming, 100 characters is our hard limit.
+In case readability would suffer and to support descriptive naming, 100 characters is our hard limit, enforced by rustfmt.

 # Commit style